jantman/raspberry-pi-imager/README.md

 ## Usage

-1. Obtain the newest image, either via the "Releases" for this repository (if used) or via [Building Locally](#locally).
+1. Obtain the newest base image, either via the "Releases" for this repository (if used) or via [Building Locally](#locally).
-   * If downloading from GitHub Releases, first extract the image (`tar -xzvf 2023-05-03-raspios-bullseye-arm64-lite_custom.img.tar.gz`) and then verify its checksum (`sha256sum -c 2023-05-03-raspios-bullseye-arm64-lite_custom.img.sha256sum`)
+   * If downloading from GitHub Releases, be sure to download both the `.img.tar.gz` and `.img.sha256sum` files.
+First extract the image (`tar -xzvf 2023-05-03-raspios-bullseye-arm64-lite_custom.img.tar.gz`) and then verify its checksum (`sha256sum -c 2023-05-03-raspios-bullseye-arm64-lite_custom.img.sha256sum`).
 2. Plug a SD card into your computer and note the device (``/dev/sdX`` in the next step) that it's assigned to (i.e. via `sudo dmesg`).
 3. Write the image from Step 1 (``foo.img`` in this example) to the SD card: ``sudo dd bs=4M if=foo.img of=/dev/sdX conv=fsync status=progress``
 4. **TBD.**